igouProto/suicapydcV3/README.md

 ### Not important

 ## Misc.
-### Facts I read from the Wavelink docs
+### Facts I read from the Wavelink docs + observed
-- Played song would be popped from the queue (to be checked: pushed to the history queue?)
+- Played song would be popped from the queue and pushed to the history queue
 - Loop all = populate queue with history queue

 ### Thoughts